EYBlockchain/starlight/doc/STATUS.md

   - These create a very complex commitment structure.
 This includes structs with properties of type `mapping`, dynamic or fixed-size `array` (e.g., `uint256[]`, `address[3]`), or other structs.
 We may work on this in future if there is high demand for this feature.
 - **Arrays of structs:**
   - Consider using mappings to structs, which are supported.
+- **Internal calls with computed or special-expression arguments:**
+  - Internal function call arguments must currently be identifiers, such as `add(value)`, or direct member accesses on struct values, such as `add(value.amount)`.
+Expressions such as `add(a + b)`, `add(msg.sender)`, casts, and array or mapping index accesses are not supported.
+These patterns throw a `TODOError`: `TODO: zappify doesn't yet support this feature: Unsupported argument N in internal function call 'name'.
+Only identifiers and struct member accesses are currently supported.`
 - **While statements:**
   - These are unsupported in zero-knowledge proof circuits because they cannot handle dynamic loops.
 - **Assembly:**